Carina-labs/nova/x/icacontrol/spec/en/02_keeper.md

 # Keeper

-This document describes the keeper interface of the `ibcstaking` module.
+This document describes the keeper interface of the `icacontrol` module.

 ---